sergei-mironov/litrepl/README.md

 ------------

 This repository includes the Litrepl tool in Python and an interface Vim plugin.
-The Python part might be installed with `pip install .` run in the project folder.
-The Vim part requires hand-copying `./vim/plugin/litrepl.vim` to a .vim config folder or using any Vim plugin manager, like Vim-Plug.
+The Python part might be installed with `pip install .` run from the project folder.
+The Vim part requires hand-copying `./vim/plugin/litrepl.vim` to a `~/.vim` config folder or using any Vim plugin manager, e.g. Vim-Plug.

-The repository also includes a set of Nix expressions compatible which automate the above installation algorithm.
+The repository also includes a set of Nix expressions that automate installation on Nix-enabled systems.

-The generic installation procedure:

 <details><summary><b>pip-install and Vim-Plug</b></summary><p>